Trump Says He's Concerned About Corruption, But Advocates Say His Record Is Weak

 To address ethics concerns, Trump gave control of his business to his sons and pledged not to discuss the company with them.
 He also said that his company would not enter into any new overseas deals while he was president.

 But as president, Trump's daughter and son-in-law work in the West Wing of the White House and he has consistently stayed and dined at his commercial properties.
 Over the summer, the Air Force confirmed that some of its personnel had stayed at a Trump resort in Scotland.
-Recently, he said talked about potentially holding next year's G7 summit at his Florida golf resort.
+Recently, he talked about potentially holding next year's G-7 summit at his Florida golf resort.

-"Historically, the United States has driven the the the multinational anti-corruption agreements that are most important today," Spalding said.
+"Historically, the United States has driven the multinational anti-corruption agreements that are most important today," Spalding said.
 "But I would imagine that now we have far less credibility to do that."

 Trump has defended his ownership of his business as president, saying that he doesn't make money from his office and that he has lost out on financial opportunities.